Implementing the Change

 To request any assistance, please email WHISE.

-WHISE gender equity audits are not only useful during the planning stages of a workplace’s journey.
-WHISE can also provide subsequent audits to assist workplaces to identify and evaluate the change affected by their actions plans and specific policies.
+Workplace gender audits are not only useful during the planning stages of a workplace’s journey, they can also assist workplaces to identify and evaluate the change affected by their actions plans and specific policies.

-Our leaders consistently demonstrate a commitment to preventing violence against women by:
+Our leaders consistently demonstrate a commitment to promoting gender equality and preventing violence against women by:

 - Promoting gender equality in our strategies, policies and procedures; and